sp9k/monster/docs/tutorial.md

 This is why it's a good idea to start your session by assembling your macros file and to include it at the top of your "main" entrypoint file.

-Add that include near the top of `main.s`, immediately after the `.org` directive:
+Add that include near the top of `MAIN.S`, immediately after the `.org` directive:

 ```
-    .inc "macros.inc"
+    .inc "MACROS.INC"
 ```

 The `.inc` directive assembles the contents of the target file directly.
 Macros must